lektor/lektor-tags/README.md

 ### `tags`

 Advanced configuration.
 An expression for the set of tags.
+Note that this expression is also useful in a template to get a list of all tags.
 The default expression is:

 ```ini
 tags = parent.children.distinct("tags")